orgads/pytest-assignment/README.md

 ## Requirements
 * Running webserver
-* Use object-oriented design for both the server and the tests
+* Use object-oriented design for both the server and the tests.
-* At least 5 tests executed by pytest
+* At least 5 tests executed by pytest.
+* Avoid code duplication as much as possible.

 ## Bonus
 * Use PyTest mark.
-* Create a HTML report of the tests
+* Create a HTML report of the tests.
-* Try to think of special scenarios to test
+* Try to think of special scenarios to test.
-* Use fixtures
+* Use fixtures.

 If you have any questions, contact orgad.shaneh@audiocodes.com